-Our inverter/chargers and MPPT Solar Chargers use their own internal charge algorithm when in stand alone mode.
-This means that they determine how long to remain in absorption, when to switch to float, when to switch back to bulk, or storage.
-And in the various phases they then use the configured parameters in VictronConnect and VEConfigure.
+Our inverter/chargers and MPPT Solar Chargers use their own internal charge algorithm when in stand-alone mode.
+This means that they determine how long to remain in Absorption, when to switch to Float, when to switch back to Bulk, or Storage.
+And in those various phases they use the configured parameters in VictronConnect and VEConfigure.